bifrost-org/biFroSt/API documentation.md

 ## PUT `/files/{path}`

 Create or replace the file at the specified path with the given content and metadata.
+You can provide content, metadata, or both.

-This operation can also be used to **move the file** to a new location.
+- To create an empty file, you may omit the content or send it as empty.

-> **Note:** Being a `PUT` request, all supported fields must be provided — both content and metadata.
+- To update metadata only, send the metadata fields without content.

 ### Path parameters